Cat & Dog Teeth Cleaning in Wilton, NY

 Does your pet have bad breath?
 Unfortunately, ‘dog breath’ isn’t normal; it could be an early sign of dental disease.
 Dental disease affects more than two-thirds of cats and dogs by the time they are 3 years old, yet the disease is entirely preventable.
-At Saratoga Veterinary Hospital, we emphasize the importance of proactive pet dental care to keep your pet from ever developing dental health problems.
+At Saratoga Veterinary Hospital, we emphasize the importance of proactive dog and cat teeth cleaning in Wilton, NY to keep your pet from ever developing dental health problems.

 Routine professional dental cleaning is essential for staving off periodontal disease.
 We use an ultrasonic scaler to clear plaque from each tooth both above and below the gum line.
 Due to the intensity of this procedure, general anesthesia is required for the safety and comfort of your pet.
 Rest assured that as an AAHA-accredited animal hospital, we take extensive measures to minimize risk including close monitoring, an IV catheter, and pain medication as needed.

 - Digital dental X-rays to evaluate the health of teeth below the gum line

 - Thorough dental evaluation checking for periodontal pockets and other signs of disease

 - Ultrasonic scaling of each tooth to remove plaque and tartar above and below the gum line